flyingmachine/brave-clojure-web/content/read-and-eval.md

 3. The value `1`
 4. The value `2`

 `if` got resolved to the if special form.
-For the sake of brevity, we're going to say "the `if` special form" or even just `if` instead of "the special form whose symbol is `if`".
+For the sake of brevity, I'm going to say "the `if` special form" or even just `if` instead of "the special form whose symbol is `if`".

 In resolving the list data structure, we *called* `if` with the *operands* `true`, `1`, and `2`.